san2488/aaram/README.txt

 up losing sleep unnecessarily since the alarm is set for too early now.

-  * Context: A flight agent continually checks the departure time of upcoming flights and updates the alarm time based on the optimum/minimum pre-flight time setup when the alarm was scheduled.
+  * Context: A flight agent continually checks the departure time of upcoming flights and updates the alarm time (including user-specified pre-flight time setup when the alarm was scheduled).
 This agent uses the Flightaware XML commercial API which requires a paying account.
 You must set the account information via the Preferences button.
 Please contact mwroda@ncsu.edu for the account information to test this out.